 The RAI technique was developed by the RAI, Radiotelevisione Italiana (known until 1954 as Radio Audizioni Italiane), the Italian broadcasting agency.
 It is similar to the above techniques, but uses two cardiod microphones spaced 21 cm (8.3 inches) apart and angled at 100 degrees.17

-The Olson technique uses two cardiod microphones spaced 20 cm (7.9 inches) apart and angled at 135 degrees.
+Developed by Lynn T. Olson of Audionics, Inc. in 1979, the goal of this technique is to create a 180-degree soundfield.
+It uses two hypercardiod microphones spaced 5 to 20 cm (2 to 8 inches) apart and angled at 135 degrees.
 It has the widest angle of acceptance of any of the near-coincident methods.
-As a result it can suffer from indistinct sound in the middle.18
+As a result it can suffer from indistinct sound in the middle.
+Also called the Olson Stereo 180 microphone system.18

 The A-B technique is usually classified as a spaced-pair technique, but the allowable spacing has a wide range that goes as low as l7 cm (6.7 inches).19 This places it in the near-coincident range.
 This technique will be discussed more fully when we take up spaced pairs.